 Healthcare facilities such as hospitals are primarily the responsibility of the Province.
-The City shall collaborate with senior levels of government and their agencies to identify needs and ensure provision of high quality healthcare facilities and related services to the community.
+The City shall collaborate with senior levels of government and their

-3.5.6.1 Healthcare facilities shall be located in proximity to major roads and transit routes for ease of access by all forms of transportation, including active transportation.
-(OPA 167)
+- agencies to identify needs and ensure provision of high quality healthcare facilities and related services to the community. - Healthcare facilities shall be located in proximity to major roads and transit 3.5.6.1 routes for ease of access by all forms of transportation, including walking and cycling.